 Secondhand books are another popular consignment category.
 In addition to regular paperbacks and hardcover books, some used bookstores deal in rare books, such as antiques and signed copies, or specialty books like cookbooks and textbooks.

-Popular websites like ThriftBooks and Better World Books are examples of online retailers that have found success swelling used books.
+Popular websites like ThriftBooks and Better World Books are examples of online retailers that have found success selling used books.
 Puerto Rico-based El Coquí Bookstore sells used books in-store only—shoppers have to visit the shop and explore the wide array of books in a variety of languages.

 Children’s Wear